huawei-noah/SMARTS/docs/sim/agent.rst

 Interface
 ---------

-The :class:`~smarts.core.agent_interface.AgentInterface` regulates information flow between the agent and a SMARTS environment.
+The :class:`~smarts.core.agent_interface.AgentInterface` regulates information flow between the agent and SMARTS environment.
 It specifies the

-+ Expected observation from the environment to the agent.
++ observation from the environment to the agent.
-+ Expected action from the agent to the environment.
++ action from the agent to the environment.
 Attribute :attr:`~smarts.core.agent_interface.AgentInterface.action` controls the action type used.
 There are multiple action types to choose from :class:`~smarts.core.controllers.ActionSpaceType`.

 Pre-configured interface
 ^^^^^^^^^^^^^^^^^^^^^^^^